Welcome to R.C.M.R.

 AMOS’ FIRST BOOK titled HEALING THE DIVIDE is a bold call to understand Jesus according to the earliest lineage of Christian Mystics—a call to transform our dualistic minds and heal a divided Church.

-AMOS’ NEXT BOOK is titled PRIMORDIAL FREEDOM: MEDITATIONS ON MYSTICAL PASSAGES OF THE BIBLE.
-It is being illustrated by Beth Wilson and is scheduled for publication in 2016.
+AMOS’ NEXT BOOK is titled PRIMORDIAL FREEDOM: MEDITATIONS ON MYSTICAL PASSAGES OF SCRIPTURE and is scheduled for publication in 2016.
 Stay tuned for details!!

 AMOS’ NEXT CO-AUTHORED BOOK WITH RICH LEWIS is titled DYNAMIC UNITY: HISTORICAL JESUS AND COSMIC CHRIST and is scheduled for publication in 2016.
 Stay tuned for details!!